emberjs/rfcs/text/0494-async-observers.md

 Observers are not discussed in the post-Octane guides, since we don't want to encourage their use.
 It may make sense to include a section on them in the upgrade guide instead.

+### Upgrade Guides

+We should make a note in the Octane upgrade guides that sync observers are discouraged and probably not very performant.
+We should be up front that this will likely be a performance hit, but that we decided it was worth the benefits of the change.

 ## Drawbacks